leemac/devbox-setup/README.md

 This repo contains a few scripts that help me setup my local devbox by installing tools/utilities that I always utilize.
 Geared toward
 Ubuntu-flavored distros.
 I mostly use Ubuntu and/or Mint.

+## Requirements

+Basic requirement is git/ssh key setup.
+I could use curl to get the script and run as root, but that opens up security issues.

 ## install.sh

 Currently installs the following: